Consolacion

 Consolacion, officially the Municipality of Consolacion (Lungsod sa Consolacion; Bayan ng Consolacion), is a municipality in the province of Cebu, Philippines.
 According to the 2024 census, it has a population of 153,931 people.

 Consolacion is bordered on the north by the town of Liloan, to the west by Cebu City, on the east by the Camotes Sea, and on the south by the city of Mandaue.
 It is 12 km from Cebu City and 5 km from Mandaue.

 Etymology

-The town's name came from the name of daughter, Consolacion, of the then-Cebu governor when it was re-established as an independent municipality in 1920.
+The town's name came from the name of the daughter, Consolacion, of the then-Cebu governor when it was re-established as an independent municipality in 1920.
+The Consolacion is now owned by the Alegados.

 History

 Consolacion was a component barangay first founded in 1871 with a population of 14,248.
 Before this, it was only a barrio of the municipality of Mandaue.
 The barrio, formerly named "Kampi-ig" named after a kind of crab living in mangroves, which was abundant in the area, became a separate town in 1871.
 However, in 1902 and 1903, unable to maintain its status as an independent municipality, it reverted to Mandaue.

 In 1920, Consolacion was again made an independent municipality after a petition was accepted by the governor.
 So grateful were the townspeople to the Cebuano governor that they named their new town after his daughter – Consolacion – and they also chose San Narciso as their patron saint, the namesake of the governor's wife, Narcisa.

 A year after the construction of the Casa Real or municipal hall, the people built their first church.
 Because it was made of wood, nipa, and bamboo, it was totally destroyed by a typhoon in 1888.
 A second one was also destroyed by a typhoon in 1892.
 A third one was built just before World War II, on its current site.

 The present municipal hall is already the third one.
 The first was destroyed by the typhoon of 1892.
 The second one was also destroyed, by the Japanese during World War II.
 Today, Consolacion is a robust residential urban municipality with a vigorous economy, providing a place to live for people employed in the neighboring cities of Mandaue, Lapu-Lapu and Cebu.